 Make sure that your SLA also includes things like sending unlimited tickets to support at no additional cost.

-Finally, find out about the support team, their training, and qualifications.
+Finally, find out about the support team, their training, and their qualifications.
 You do not want yourself to be dealing with a mediocre support team to add to your problems.

 7. How do you ensure high performance and continuity in availability?